Flat Fee Landlord

 The fee model is one factor.
 The manager's track record is more important.
 Here's what to ask any property manager you're evaluating — flat fee or percentage:

 Flat Fee Landlord has managed Northern Virginia single-family properties since 2009.
-We've placed over 2,000 tenants with a sub-1% eviction rate.
+We've placed over 2,000 tenants with a sub-1% eviction rate across Arlington, Fairfax, Reston, Herndon, Centreville, Springfield, Vienna, Manassas, and every market in between.
 Our fee is flat, our guarantee is 9–12 months, and our answer to every one of those questions is documented and verifiable.

 If you're evaluating managers — or you're unhappy with your current one — start with a free rental analysis.
 You'll get a current rent estimate for your property and an exact management fee quote in one step.
-No sales call required.
+Or get your instant quote in under 60 seconds.

 • 2,000+